Colgate-Palmolive

-Colgate-Palmolive Company is an American multinational consumer products company headquartered on Park Avenue in Midtown Manhattan, New York City.
+The Colgate-Palmolive Company, commonly known as Colgate-Palmolive, is an American multinational consumer products company headquartered on Park Avenue in Midtown Manhattan, New York City.
 The company specializes in the production, distribution, and provision of household, health care, personal care, and veterinary products.

 History and founding

-William Colgate, an English immigrant to America and devout Baptist established a starch, soap, and candle factory on Dutch Street in New York City under the name William Colgate & Company in 1806.
+William Colgate, an English immigrant to the United States and devout Baptist, established a starch, soap, and candle factory on Dutch Street in New York City under the name William Colgate & Company in 1806.

 In 1833, he suffered a severe heart attack, stopping his business's sales; after a convalescence he continued with his business.
 In the 1840s, the company began selling individual cakes of soap in uniform weights.
-In 1857, Colgate died and the company was reorganized as Colgate & Company under the management of his devout Baptist son Samuel Colgate, who did not want to continue the business but thought it would be the right thing to do.
+In 1857, Colgate died and the company was reorganized as Colgate & Company under the management of his similarly devout Baptist son Samuel Colgate, who did not want to continue the business but thought it would be the right thing to do.
 In 1872, he introduced Cashmere Bouquet, a perfumed soap.

-In 1873, the company introduced its first Colgate Toothpaste, an aromatic toothpaste sold in jars.
+In 1873, the company introduced its first Colgate toothpaste, an aromatic toothpaste sold in jars.
 In 1896, the company sold the first toothpaste in a tube, named Colgate Ribbon Dental Cream (invented by dentist Washington Sheffield).
 Also in 1896, Colgate hired Martin Ittner and under his direction founded one of the first applied research labs.
 By 1908, they initiated mass sales of toothpaste in tubes.
 Another of William Colgate's sons, James Boorman Colgate, was a primary trustee of Colgate University (formerly Madison University).

 In Milwaukee, Wisconsin, the B. J. Johnson Company was making a soap from palm oil and olive oil, the formula of which was developed by Burdett J. Johnson in 1898.
-The soap was popular enough to rename their company after it in 1917 — Palmolive.
+The soap was popular enough to rename their company after it in 1917—Palmolive.
 Around the start of the 20th century, Palmolive was the world's best-selling soap.

-Advertisement and sponsorship

-Extensive advertising included the radio programs The Palmolive Hour (1927-1931) and Palmolive Beauty Box Theater (1934-1937).
-A Kansas City, Kansas-based soap manufacturer known as Peet Brothers, who were originally from Wisconsin, merged with Palmolive to become Palmolive-Peet.
-In 1928, Palmolive-Peet acquired the Colgate Company to create the Colgate-Palmolive-Peet Company.
-In 1953, Peet was dropped from the name, leaving only Colgate-Palmolive Company, the current name.